1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 2.md

 	 - is dude
 		 - Lost a arm due to the revelution, fighting of Villa
 		 - Militaryly: relied on regional bosses, rotated them so they don build up power, gave out bribes to keep them loyal[^1]
-		 - Labour: dealede with CROM, was kee assestdidn
+		 - Labour: dealede with CROM, was kee assestdidn support full agrarian reform, started with Ägrarian Regularory Law of 1922.
 		 - Aggricultural:
  - Elias Calles
 	 -